FAIRChemistry/CaliPytion/specifications/calibration_data_model.md

 ### CalibrationModel

-The `CalibrationModel` describes the calibration model which was fitted to the calibration data.
-The calibration model consists of the signal law and parameters of the equation.
+The CalibrationModel describes the calibration model fitted to the calibration data.
+The calibration model consists of the signal law and equation parameters.
 The calibration range defines the concentration and signal bounds in which the calibration model is valid.

 - **name**
   - Type: string